Nicholas0228/FineXtract/README.md

 # FineXtract: Extracting Training Data from Personalized Diffusion Models

-FineXtract extracts the fine-tuning dataset based on the guided denoising process from pretrained DM to fine-tuned DM.
-Below we provide the process from fine-tuning to extracting on VanGogh's paintings.
+FineXtract is a framework designed to extract the fine-tuning dataset from personalized diffusion models (DMs), leveraging the guided denoising process between pretrained and fine-tuned DMs.
+In this document, we detail the steps for fine-tuning and dataset extraction using Van Gogh's paintings as an example.

+## Preparations

 ### Downloading SSCD Models

-Run following command to download pretrained SSCD models for evaluating extractions
+Run following command to download pretrained SSCD models for evaluating extractions.
+This command will create the directory `pretrainedmodels` and download the pretrained SSCD model required for extraction.

 ```
 mkdir -p pretrainedmodels
 wget -P pretrainedmodels https://dl.fbaipublicfiles.com/sscd-copy-detection/sscd_disc_large.torchscript.pt
 ```

 ### Requirements
+Install the necessary Python dependencies listed in `requirements.txt`.

 ```
 pip install -r requirements.txt
 ```

-### Training Personalized DM
+## Training Personalized Diffusion Model

 Run the following code to fine-tune a DM based on VanGogh's paintings.